 Update: I have made Queryable open-source.
 This might help you learn how to export Core ML models, as well as how to calculate, store, search, and accelerate queries.

 I built an app called Queryable, which integrates the CLIP model on iOS to search the Photos album OFFLINE.
-It is available on App Store today and I thought it might be helpful to others who are as frustrated with the search function of Photos as I was, so I wrote this article to introduce it.
+It’s now available on App Store, and I thought it might be helpful for others who are as frustrated with the search function of Photos as I was.
+So, I wrote this article to introduce it.

 CLIP

 CLIP(Contrastive Language-Image Pre-Training) is a model proposed by OpenAI in 2021.
 CLIP can encode images and text into representations that can be compared in the same space.
-CLIP is the basis for many text-to-image models (e.g. Stable Diffusion) to calculate the distance between the generated image and the prompt during training.
+It serves as the foundation for many text-to-image models (e.g., Stable Diffusion) to calculate the distance between the generated image and the prompt during training.

-To run on iOS devices in real time, I made a compromise between the performance and the model size, and finally chose the ViT-B-32 model, separated the Text Encoder and Image Encoder.
+What I did was to make CLIP run on my own mobile device: an iPhone.
+To run on iOS devices in real time, I made a compromise between performance and model size, and finally chose the ViT-B-32 model, separating the Text Encoder

 In ViT-B-32:

-• Text Encoder will encode any text into a 1x512 dimensional vector.
+encodes any text into a 1x512 dimensional vector.- The

 We can calculate the proximity of a text sentence and an image by finding the cosine similarity between their text vector and image vector.
-The pseudo code is as follows:
+Here’s some pseudo-code to illustrate:

 import clip